 Many people want to buy a home but think it isn’t possible because they don’t have money to put toward a down payment.
 Traditionally, lenders require a 20% down payment toward your mortgage.

 But a 20% down payment adds up to a lot of money.
-This means that if you’re planning to purchase a $150,000 home, you’d need to come up with a $30,000 down payment.
-This is out of reach for many people but fortunately, the 20% rule is a lot less common than you might think.
+For example, if you plan to purchase a $150,000 home, you’d need to come up with a $30,000 down payment.
+Many people cannot afford this, but fortunately, the 20% rule is a lot less common than you might think.

 Is a buying a house with no money down possible?

-According to the National Association of Realtors (NAR), 39% of non-owners believe they need a down payment of at least 20% or more and 22% believe they need a down payment of 10% to 14%.
+The National Association of Realtors (NAR) reports that 39% of non-owners believe they need a 20% down payment or more and 22% believe they need a 10% to 14% down payment.

 But neither of these are true.
 Many lenders will let you buy a home by putting down as little as 3%.
 And some lenders will let you skip the down payment altogether.